-- By default (factory settings) the DGX-202 ordinarily functions as a 16-channel by details (latery settings) the Dazzez critically full contains as a feet after multi-timbral tone generator, and incoming data does not affect the panel voices or panel settings.
-However, the MIDI messages listed below do affect the panel voices, auto accompaniment, and songs. - MIDI Master Tuning - System exclusive messages for changing the Reverb Type, Chorus Type, and DSP Type. - 2 Messages for these control change numbers cannot be transmitted from the DGX-202 itself.
-However, they may be transmitted when playing the accompa-niment, song or using the Harmony effect.
+- By default (factory settings) the DGX-200 ordinarily functions as a 16-channel 1 voices or panel settings.
+However, the MIDI messages listed below do affect the panel voices, auto accompaniment, and songs. - MIDI Master Tuning System exclusive messages for changing the Reverb Type, Chorus Type, and DSP Type. - 2 Messages for these control change numbers cannot be transmitted from the DGX-200 itself.
+However, they may be transmitted when playing the accompa-niment, song or using the Harmony effect. - 3 Exclusive